alanplotko/FifthEditionManager/README.md

 Track every session of your campaign and see how your character(s) evolves over time.

 - Character attachment
-    - If you're a player, you'll build your character and attach it here to associate it with the campaign.
-As a DM, you'll probably have many characters attached here.
+    - As a player, you'll build your character and attach it here to associate it with the campaign.
+    - As a DM, you'll probably have many characters attached here.
+You won't need all the specific details - just enough to track combat and what not.
 - Session management
     - Meeting metadata: e.g., date, time, duration, place, next expected session time
     - Notes: e.g., inventory changes, experience gained, session notes